Private relaxed paced Cape Peninsula Tour

 The African penguin’s natural habitat is to live on islands off the West Coast of South Africa.
 However, many of the penguins natural habitats have been disturbed by man over the years.
 As such in the 1980’s a couple of penguins decided to relocate to one of Cape Town’s favourite beaches – Boulders beach – they must have liked what they saw as they then got busy breeding.
 Today there are over 3000 penguins living at Boulders.
 The beach is now only open to penguins and is closed to sun tanners!
 There are however viewing platforms that will allow you to get up close to the penguins.

-All keep meandering along the coast and we continue to do so from the penguins – we pass through the historic Simons Town, which is the oldest town on the peninsula and is home to the South African Navy.
+After the penguins – we pass through the historic Simons Town, which is the oldest town on the peninsula and is home to the South African Navy.

 Kalk Bay: This is our local community fishing harbour and boasts the freshest fish in Cape Town.
 It is also wonderfully scenic here as you see the brightly colored boats, the fishermen, the local ladies selling fish and fish drying above them.
 If you love seafood – this is the place for you to be!

-Let us know your preference!
+LUNCH!
+Options – Let us know your preference.

-This is a relaxed fine dining establishment owned by one of oldest and most legendary Chef Frank Dangereaux .
-Here they have created a relaxed environment in an old barn.
-Their food is fantastic, the service is professional and relaxed and is a great spot to do some great food and wine pairing for the afternoon.
+Is our top choice for the peninsula tour for your first visit!
+It is a relaxed bistro style dining establishment owned by one the best Chefs in Cape Town – the legendary Chef Frank Dangereaux .
+Here they have created a relaxed environment in an old barn in Noordhoek.
+Their food is fantastic, the service is professional and relaxed and is a great spot to do a food and wine pairing for the afternoon.
 The menu is a la carte – so you can pace yourself if you have a large dinner booked – or spend a few hours working your way though their menu.
-The Foodbarn works for all ages – they have the French influenced adult menu, the deli menu that works for hungry teenagers and a small kids menu!
+The Foodbarn works for all ages – they have the French influenced bistro menu and also run a deli menu that works for hungry teenagers and a small kids menu!

 After lunch we meander back along the coast to the city.